CarlM-69/trackmate-comprog-finals/README.md

 ├─ README.md         | Project Documentation

-└─ main.cpp          | Main program file
+└─ main.c            | Main program file

 ---

 ## How It Works

-1. On startup, `TrackMate` reads the list of students from `students.txt`.
+1. On startup, `Attendify` reads the list of students from `students.txt`.
 2. Users can choose to:
    - Start an attendance check
    - Modify the student list